Event | Driving the circular economy in healthcare through innovation procurement

-Health Care Without Harm Europe and EcoQUIP+ are organising an online event to present and discuss the opportunities for increasing circularity and sustainability in healthcare by leveraging the sector’s purchasing power to stimulate innovation.
+Health Care Without Harm Europe and EcoQUIP+ organised an online event to present and discuss the opportunities for increasing circularity and sustainability in healthcare by leveraging the sector’s purchasing power to stimulate innovation.

 Procurement can be a powerful strategic tool to help achieve sustainability objectives in your organisation.
 Healthcare accounts for 4.4% of global carbon emissions, and approximately 75% of healthcare emissions in the EU derive from the supply chain i.e. the production, transport, use, and disposal of goods and services.
 Plastic in particular has become ever-present in healthcare supplies, due to the dramatic shift towards single-use items in recent decades.
 Though essential for healthcare delivery, plastic negatively affects both human health and the environment at each stage of its life cycle - resource extraction, manufacturing, use, and disposal.
 Over-reliance on single-use items threatens the resilience of our healthcare systems, as evidenced by shortages of medical protective clothing at the peak of the COVID-19 pandemic.
 The use of single-use items should be reserved only for situations where alternatives do not exist.